Type 2 diabetes is a serious but common disease that can harm many organs of the body.

 Type 2 diabetes

-Type 2 diabetes is the most common form of diabetes, accounting for about 90-95 percent of all diagnosed cases.
-In type 2 diabetes, the body develops a resistance to insulin.
+Type 2 diabetes is the most common form of diabetes, accounting for about

 This means the body can’t use insulin to absorb blood sugar into the cells to be used for energy.
 Some people with type 2 diabetes may stop producing enough insulin to keep blood sugar levels within normal ranges.